CiscoDevNet/opendaylight-setup/docs/tutorial/config-pcep.md

 log:set DEBUG org.opendaylight.protocol.pcep
 ```

+You can monitor the karaf log either by running command `log:tail` in karaf console, or run the script provided `bin/tail-log`.

 ### Configure Cisco XRv in dCloud Lab
 To peer a Cisco XRv with local controller, you will need to login to the console of that specific XRv.
 You can find a list of IPs by looking at the [nodes](../../nodes) file.